PEACHFRONT SPEAKS

 For more ridiculous poker plays, check out my poker page by clicking right here.

 Today we decided to hit the dinosaur trail.
 The first stop was Dinosaur Ridge, where we inspected the footprints along the dinosaur migration trackways and got caught in a rainstorm.
 We also took a detour hike up and along the ridge so we could peek over at Red Rocks in the distance.
 Next, we headed to Red Rocks itself, where we had an outdoor lunch on the patio of the grill.
 Finally, we headed for the Triceratops Trail in Golden, where we found one really impressive Triceratops footprint and any number of unimpressive ones.
 It was a beautiful blue day with all the flowers in bloom.
-I only hope that my photos can do it justice.

 We came back to the motel intending to take a nice swim, only to find that the pool was closed for the season.
 WTF?